av1kav/acura/README.md

 ### Containerized task orchestration

-The `dbt` image present in the main `docker-compose.yml` is configured with a `docs generate` command, that runs a documentation site at [`0.0.0.0:707`](http://0.0.0.0:7070)
+The `dbt` image present in the main `docker-compose.yml` is configured to be used in a container with a `docs generate` command that runs a documentation site at [`0.0.0.0:7070`](http://0.0.0.0:7070)

-DBT can be similarly configured to run containerized task orchestration - simply spawn a container for each task using the dbt image, mounting any necessary volumes and adding any environment keys to the `airflow-common` configuration anchors.
+DBT can be similarly configured to run containerized task orchestration - simply spawn a container for each task using the dbt image, mounting any necessary volumes and adding any environment keys to the `airflow-common` configuration anchors in the `airflow/docker/docker-compose.yml`.
 Airflow's BashOperators can be configured to use the host's Docker socket at `var/run/docker.sock`, which is mirrored and exposed as a service using TCP to ensure safety.

 For example, a container can be configured with a dbt image and the `debug` command; when launched, it simply accomplishes its command and stops: